fourier/loccur/README.md

 (define-key global-map [(control shift o)] 'loccur-previous-match)
 ```

 Now you can point the cursor to the word and press `Ctrl+o` to hide all lines except those containing this word.
 Moving cursor to the required line and pressing `Ctrl+o` again will shows all the text.
 The good thing about this mode is what you can navigate through the buffer easily. `Ctrl+Shift+o` will repeat last search.

+### Available commands
+Below is the list of interactive commands available for user:

+* `loccur` interactively asks user for regexp to search or toggle search off (if `loccur-mode` is already enabled)
+* `loccur-current` searches for the current word under the cursor
+* `loccur-previous-match` repeat previous `loccur` command
+* `loccur-no-highlight` is the same as `loccur` but not highlighting matches
+* `loccur-toggle-highlight` toggles highlighting of matches

+### Customization
+* `loccur-jump-beginning-of-line` variable specifies if move the cursor to the beginning of the matching line.
+Default `nil`
+* `loccur-highlight-matching-regexp` variable whenever `loccur` should highlight matching words.
+Default `t`.
+* `loccur-face` face to be used while highlighting.
+Default points to `isearch` face.